aldimhernandez/cypress-e2e-testing/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-## 📄 License

-This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for more details.

 ---

 Made with ❤️ by [Aldi Hernandez](https://github.com/aldimhernandez)